anuj-sali/Libraries-Tutorials/README.md

 # Libraries-Tutorials
- This folder contains .py files that illustrates the use of different python libraries for data science.
+ This folder contains jupyter notebooks that illustrates the use of different python libraries for data science.